 The Difference a Cosmetic Dentist Makes

 Seamlessly matching your natural teeth with dental composite is an artistic challenge that not all dentists can meet.
-But Dr. Finley and Dr. Henderson are artists in cosmetic dentistry.
+But Dr. Finley, Dr. Henderson, and Dr. Coughran are artists in cosmetic dentistry.
 Before restoring a tooth, they consider several factors to ensure the bonding looks like part of your natural teeth.

 - Color – They carefully select the right shades of resin and blend them to mimic the variations of color and tint in your natural teeth.